 The Enhanced Sheriff's Patrol District (the District) was formed under the provisions of ORS Chapter 451 and approved by the voters in September 1987.
 The District provides an enhanced level of sheriff patrol in the urban unincorporated areas of the County funded by a permanent tax rate and voter approved operating levies.
-A replacement five-year levy was approved by voters in November 2012 that became effective July 1, 2013.
-The District contracts with Washington County to provide the required police patrols.
+A five-year levy was approved by voters in November 2012 that expired in June 2018, and a new five-year levy was approved by voters in May 2017 that will continue through fiscal year 2023.